 Which brings us back to the original question.
 Buried at the bottom of that 2003 Associated Press story is this line:

-Lavelda Conrad said her husband is 68, but court records indicate he is 73.
+LaVelda Conrad said her husband is 68, but court records indicate he is 73.

 Conrad also has often said that he eloped with his first wife at age 17 in 1952, which matches a 1935 birth — although any actor worth his salt would be perfectly capable of lying about such a thing.
-But he does claim 1935 consistently, as in this martial arts interview where he says he was 29 when he tried out for The Wild Wild West, which went on the air in 1965.
+(We’re not sure whether marrying *another* 17-year-old in 1977 makes Conrad’s 1952 story more likely or less likely.
+But somewhere President Tyler is smiling.)

 So, bottom line: We’re intrigued by the AP’s “court records” claim, but we’re sticking with 1935 until we find sturdy proof one way or the other.
 We’ll keep looking.